 Rui’s theoretical advances are now being implemented in generalised fluid dynamical systems to address fundamental physics problems ranging across scales from quantum gravitation to coevolutionary earth system dynamics and thermodynamic cosmology.
-His recently launched frontier lecture series on Fluid Dynamical Systems: from Quantum Gravitation to Thermodynamic Cosmology, share the most recent progress in these efforts to an interdisciplinary audience.
+His frontier work on Fluid Dynamical Systems: from Quantum Gravitation to Thermodynamic Cosmology, share the most recent progress in these efforts to an interdisciplinary audience.

 With fluid dynamical system applications in mind and particular emphasis on atmospheric dynamics, Rui Perdigão has developed a mathematical physics theory linking interaction information signatures in multiscale geophysical fluid dynamics with underlying mechanisms grounded on nonlinear scale interactions and synergistic emergence in wave mechanics and fluid flow.

 In doing so, Rui Perdigão’s advances have brought out novel atmospheric insights on polyadic wave resonance among planetary, synoptic and mesoscale waves in fundamental fluid dynamic terms, explaining observed information-theoretical and nonlinear signatures of emergence, and shedding further light on elusive emergent behaviours in multiscale atmospheric flow, e.g. behind far from equilibrium transient dynamics behind “extreme” meteorological phenomena.